-You see, because the components that go into giving a candle or any scented product its unique smell are considered a trade secret, manufacturers do not have to list any of the ingredients used in their fragrance.
+The problem with fragrance oil is simple: manufacturers don’t have to tell you what chemicals are used to create a fragrance.
+Because the components that go into giving a candle or any scented product its unique smell are considered a trade secret, manufacturers do not have to disclose the fragrance ingredients.

-With synthetic fragrance oil man-made in a laboratory, many of those additional ingredients are chemicals and petroleum by-products.
-In fact, according to a report by the National Academy of Sciences (NAS), approximately 95 percent of the chemicals used in synthetic fragrance oils are derived from petroleum!
+With synthetic fragrance oil made in a laboratory, many of those additional ingredients are chemicals and petroleum by-products.
+In fact, according to a report by the National Academy of Sciences (NAS), approximately 95 percent of the chemicals used in synthetic fragrance oils are derived from petroleum.

 These ingredients are also included on the Agency for Toxic Substances & Disease Registry (ATSDR)’s toxic substances list, with warnings like the following for toluene: